gatling/frontline-doc/content/reference/current/installation/manual/index.md

 ### Important: Backups

 {{< alert warning >}}
-We recommend you to perform regular backups of your data, all the more prior to upgrading FrontLine to a new version.
+We recommend you to perform regular backups of your data, all the more prior to upgrading Gatling Enterprise to a new version.
 {{< /alert >}}

 For a simple single node setup (which we recommend if you're not experienced with operating Cassandra clusters),